hopsoft/turbo_boost-streams/README.md

 ```

 When this element enters the DOM,
-Turbo Streams will automatically execute `invoke` on the client using the template's JSON payload and then removes the element from the DOM.
+Turbo Streams automatically executes `invoke` on the client with the template's JSON payload and then removes the element from the DOM.

 ### Broadcasting